Students who choose the thesis option may write either a critical thesis or a creative thesis.

 The student should submit hard copies of the thesis to all committee members at least ten working days prior to the oral exam.
 Along with the thesis, the student must also provide committee members with hard copies of a detailed reading list based on coursework taken (see “Reading List” guidelines below).
 To assist with the completion of the reading list, the student should save copies of syllabi from all courses taken.

-Students receiving two consecutive “U” grades in English 798: Thesis are subject to dismissal from the program.
-Guidelines and forms related to the English 798 plan of work can be found here.
+According to Graduate School policy, students receiving two consecutive “U” grades in English 798: Thesis are subject to dismissal from the program; decisions regarding dismissal are made by the department.